project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 ### Expressions & Statements

-The next step is combining values and operators to get a certain value.
+The next step is combining values and operators to get a specific result.
 This gives birth to expressions.
-An expression is a combination of values, operators or variables that represents a single result.
+An **expression** is a combination of values, operators or variables representing a single result.
 Examples of expressions: `1 + 1` and `12 * 4`.

 In general, when code is written, it is to instruct the computer on what to do.
-These chunks of instructions can be separated into statements.
-A statement can use expressions in its construct.
-A statement is defined as a section of code that represents a command or an action.
-Examples are if-statement and loops.
+Programming language design ensures that the chunk of instructions is separated into statements.
+A statement is a section of code representing a command or an action.
+It can use expressions in its construct.
+Examples of statements are if-statements and loops.

-### Assignments & Variables
+### Variables

-At this stage we can say that a program is a series of statements.
+At this stage, we can say that a program is a series of statements.
 But then we have a problem.
-Each time we need a certain value, we need to hard code the value, or define an expression that represents it every time.
+Whenever we need a certain value, we must hard-code or define an expression that represents it every time.
 Things start to get messy when you have many lines of code.
 In this situation, variables become very handy.

 A variable is a name that represents a value.
 It allows values or expressions to be stored under a name that can be referenced throughout the life cycle of a computer program.
-Each programming language have naming conventions for variables.
-The default rule of thumb is that a variable name must be descriptive of the value it holds.
+Each programming language has naming conventions for variables.
+The default rule is that a variable name must represent its value.

 {{< notice info >}}

 - Variables can change in the lifecycle of a program.
-- Values are stored in a variable via an assignment statement.
+- Values are stored in a variable via an ***assignment statement***.
 - Just like naming conventions, different programming languages have different ways of assigning values to variables.

 {{</ notice >}}